-Black caiman or melanosuchus, which defines it, is composed of two Latin voices: melas, black, and soukhos, crocodile.
-The voice niger, on the other hand, is a reiteration of negro.
+Black caiman or melanosuchus is composed of two Latin words: melas, black, and soukhos, crocodile.
+The term black, on the other hand, is a reiteration of its color.

 The black caiman is distributed in all the countries of the Amazon River basin, but is limited to still waters below 250 meters above sea level.